jeetsukumaran/delineate/src/delineate-docs/source/install.rst

 Installation or Upgrade
 =======================

-You can run the following command to install or upgrade DELINEATE directly from the package repositories::
+You can run the following command to install or upgrade |delineate|
+directly from the package repositories::

 ::